mtabini/node-jest/README.md

 A Boolean property that indicates whether the client is capable of processing requests (that is, whether at least one server has been successfully contacted)

+### client.timeout

+A property that indicates the number of milliseconds after which a request is considered to have timed out.

 ### Event: authError

 `function(err, socket)`

-Emitted when the client encounters `err` while attempting to authenticate itself to the server at `socket`.
+Emitted when the client encounters `err` (an instance of `Jest.errors.auth`) while attempting to authenticate itself to the server at `socket`.
 Note that the client will continue to attempt and authenticate with the remote host using a geometric retry interval.

 ### Event: connect